espressif/esp-matter/examples/zap_light/README.md

 # Zap Light

-This example creates a Color Dimmable Light device using the Zap data model instead of the ESP Matter data model.
+This example creates a Color Temperature Light device using the Zap data model instead of the ESP Matter data model.

 See the [docs](https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html) for more information about building and flashing the firmware.